 The Murray S. Love Competition, administered by the Moot Court Board, takes place during the spring semester.
 While there are no academic prerequisites, many students prefer to take Evidence before competing in Murray S. Love.
 Interested students are strongly encouraged to compete in Murray S. Love during their second year, especially if they take Evidence in the fall semester.
 However, third-year and LLM students are also welcome to participate.

 Students compete in teams of two, delivering opening statements and closing statements, and conducting direct examination and cross examination of witnesses (including making evidentiary objections) in a mock case.
 Each trial runs approximately one hour.

-  At least one team member is required to attend a lecture on the Federal Rules of Evidence and trial advocacy, however it is encouraged that all participants attend.
 To earn one academic credit, participants must complete at least two rounds or demonstrate that they have met the 42.5 hour required for the activity credit.
 Those who do not advance on merit beyond the first round can still receive credit but must, if asked, serve as a witness, bailiff or in any other supportive capacity in a subsequent round.
 Activity credit hours must be certified by the current Moot Court Board Executive Chair.
 There is no registration fee to compete.

 Information regarding registration appears on TWEN and in the E-Docket early in the spring semester.
 The competition will have a web-based course page, and once registered, competitors should consult it for rules, schedules, etc.